EistenGaming/streamist/README.md

 ### 2) Download and install npm

-Note: NPM should be installed with node.js (see step 1).
+> Note: NPM should be installed automatically along with node.js (see step 1).
 If not, you can find npm here: [npm download](https://www.npmjs.com/get-npm)

 ### 3) Clone the repository